rydmike/flex_color_picker/README.md

 The end result of the above setup is a `ListTile` where the trailing color indicator widget can be clicked to open a dialog to select a new color for the trailing `ColorIndicator` color.

-As the `dialogPickerColor` color is changed in the dialog, the `ColorIndicator`'s color also changes interactively.
-If the selection is cancelled the `ColorIndicator`'s original color is restored.
+As the `dialogPickerColor` color changes in the dialog, the `ColorIndicator`'s color also changes interactively.
+If the selection is cancelled, the `ColorIndicator`'s original color is restored.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerSimpleDemo.gif?raw=true" alt="ColorPicker dialog demo" width="300"/>